-Syracuse University and Syracuse Abroad are committed to making study abroad possible for students seeking academic opportunities beyond their home institution.
+Syracuse University (SU) and Syracuse Abroad are committed to making study abroad possible for students seeking academic opportunities beyond their home institution.
 There are ample awards available for visiting students studying abroad in a Syracuse University program.
-Students are encouraged to review the information below carefully, connect with their study abroad advisor and the Syracuse Abroad Business Office for more information.
+Students are encouraged to review the information below carefully, and contact their study abroad advisor and the Syracuse Abroad Business Office for more information.

 Learn more through our Financing Study Abroad video series!